zestyai/engineering-test-fullstack-light/server/README.md

 ## Features
 * Find Properties module
   1. Using Leaflet and Mapbox on Find properties module, in order to provide a visible hint of the searching location.
-Once user click `Search` button, the app will automatically move to the place.
+Once user click `Search` button, the map will automatically updated and move the mark to the place.
-  1. Validating searching form.
+  1. Validate searching form.

 ## Feedback
 * I am not clear about the __statistics__ requirement mentioned in